adloky/smalls/english/all-dorothys-adventures-in-oz.md

 The shaggy man cried out and tried to leap backward and escape, but in vain.
 Suddenly his own head was gone and a donkey head appeared in its place — a brown, shaggy head.

 "Dear me! dear me!" cried the shaggy man.
-"What a mis- fortune — what a great misfortune!
+"What a misfortune — what a great misfortune!
 Give me back my own head, you stupid king!"

 "Don’t you like it?" asked the King, surprised.